ironest/portfolio-site/README.md

 ### Purpose

-As an aspiring developer, it is important to be able to communicate and demonstrate your abilities to prospective employers.
-A great way to do this is to design, develop and deploy a website that showcases your talent, abilities and coding experience.

 **The most important** aspect of having an online portfolio, is to show my expertise and showcase my work.
 It could also be beneficial in making a good impression to potential employers.
 **Secondly**, it is desirable to have (or increase) an online presence so that, whoever looks up my name on a searching engine (e.g. google) my portfolio pops up.
 This will help me expanding my network and to develop my personal brand.
 **Lastly**, with just a URL, I can infinitely extend my resume, adding as much content as I want, shaping it in whatever creative way I prefer, stepping outside of the traditional/boring/conservative plain PDF (or piece of paper).